 Owners Corporation Insurance

-A: The structure of the unit itself and its fixtures is covered but not the unit’s contents/chattel or a unit's public liability.
+The plan of subdivision should always be consulted to categorically determine as well as consulting with your relevant broker or insurance underwriter.
+In general terms, the structure of the unit itself and its fixtures will be covered, but not the unit’s contents/chattels or an individual unit's public liability.
 It is recommended that owner residents take out contents insurance and investors take out landlord's insurance.

 Please note the following definition of fixture vs. chattel.

 Fixture: Item is part of the land or structure and has been installed.
 As an example, a mirror that has been glued to a wall.
 Removal of such item would require repair work.
 This fixture would therefore generally be covered by Owners Corporation insurance.

 Chattel: Item is personal property and moveable, as an example a mirror that has been hung on hooks.
 Item would be covered by unit owner's contents insurance.
 Please note that most insurance policies define blinds, carpet and light fittings as chattels.